PhilipGurr/daggersample/README.md

 # DaggerSample

-This is an example Android Application showing how to use **Dagger 2** with Android core classes such as Activity.
+This is an example Android Application showing how to use **Dagger 2** with Android core classes such as Activity or Fragment.

 ## Installation
 Clone this repository and import into **Android Studio**